 Why Aren’t Tokenised Deposits More Popular?

-There are several reasons why tokenised deposits have yet to take off: the inherent difficulty redirecting the inertia of large institutions; the ‘chicken-or-egg’ dilemma; and a lack of suitable infrastructure each play a large part in delaying the progression to natively-digital commercial bank money — although big changes could be just around the corner...
+There are several reasons why tokenised deposits have yet to take off: the inherent difficulty in effecting innovative change at scale in large institutions; the ‘chicken-or-egg’ dilemma; and a lack of suitable infrastructure each play a large part in delaying the progression to natively-digital commercial bank money — although big changes could be just around the corner...